-The majority of manual and semi-automatic heat sealers only weld a single seam and these are called straight, or I-bar sealers.
+The majority of manual and semi-automatic heat sealers only weld a single seam.
+These are called straight, or I-bar sealers.
 They may have a clamshell (hinged at one end) or parallel sealing action.

 Treadle-operated constant heat sealers such as the Pacplus CCHS300 and CCHS600 are ideal for small to medium sized bags as the treadle action leaves both hands free to position and hold the bag while a height-adjustable table supports it.

-Vacuum heat sealers are sophisticated systems that combine impulse heat sealing with gas flushing and air evacuation for extending the product life of perishables, preventing oxidation, tarnishing and corrosion and creating more compact packages of highly compressible products.
+These are sophisticated systems that combine impulse heat sealing with gas flushing and air evacuation.
+This aids in extending the product life of perishables, preventing oxidation, tarnishing and corrosion.
+It also creates a more compact package of highly compressible products.

 A double, or L-bar sealer features double sealing bars perpendicular to each other, meeting at a corner and a clamshell action with the hinge parallel to one set of sealing bars.
 These are more commonly seen on semi-automatic and automatic heat sealing and shrink wrapping systems, but can also be used manually to reduce both pack dimensions when sealing in standard-sized bags.